(The importance of) DTF machine maintenance and filter replacement

 The machine needs to be run warm enough for the vapour to remain a gas through the extraction process, with a heat cycle (15-30mins) after use to aid the removal of remaining oil/vapour.

-Changing filters is an essential part of the maintenance for the DTF curing machines.
-If experiencing excess vapour or oil it’s important to change the filters, or after 400 hours of use / 1.5months – 3months depending of usage.
+If experiencing excess vapour or oil then it's important to change the filters, or after 400 hours of use / 1.5 - 3 months depending on usage